wutangpaul/typescript-eslint-prettier-husky-sequelize/README.md

-# Typescript ESLint Prettier Husky Vitest
+# Typescript ESLint Prettier Husky Vitest Boilerplate

 A boilerplate project that sets up TypeScript development with ESLint, Prettier, Husky, and Vitest.
 The project also uses Nodemon for hot-reloading during development.